antarctica/packer-vm-templates/README.md

 ## Packaging/Distribution

-Some artefact formats are packages and uploaded from distribution automatically by Packer, for other formats manual packaging and/or uploading is required.
+Some artefact formats are packaged and uploaded for distribution automatically by Packer, for other formats manual packaging and/or uploading is required.

 Note: You do not need to do this if you have used the standard build script, *except* for the artefact lists.